 22. “Member of the University Community” includes any person who is a student, faculty member, University official or any person employed by the University.

-23. “Penetration” for purposes of Sexual Misconduct in the Student Conduct Code means any degree of insertion, however slight, of the penis or any object into the vagina or anus, or the penis into the mouth.
+23. “Penetration” for purposes of Sexual Misconduct in the Student Conduct Code means any degree of insertion, however slight, by any body part or object into the oral, anal, or vaginal parts of a person.

 24. “Physical Helplessness” for purposes of Sexual Misconduct in the Student Conduct Code means that a person is unconscious or for any other reason is physically unable to communicate unwillingness to engage in an act.